-- Environmental Considerations in Investment Arbitrations and Treaties Tafadzwa Pasipanodya, Foley Hoag LLP - 6 Collecting Investor-State Awards Andrew Stafford QC, Kobre & Kim - The Impact of EU Law on ISDS, Intra-EU BITs and the ECT Prof. Dr. Nikos Lavranos, European Federation for Investment Law and Arbitration (EFILA) - State of Play of EU Investment Protection Prof. Dr. Gerard Meijer, Kirstin Schwedt & Xavier Taton, Linklaters LLP
+- Renewable Energies and Investment Arbitration Manuel Tomas, Foley Hoag AARPI - The Impact of EU Law on ISDS, Intra-EU BITs and the ECT Prof. Dr. Nikos Lavranos, European Federation for Investment Law and Arbitration (EFILA) - A New Arbitration Procedure on Its Way to Luxembourg Peggy Goossens, Pierre Thielen Avocats